Help us improve your experience.

 • delete operations must delete only the contents at the specified path within the specified origin.
 To delete contents from multiple origins, a client must specify multiple paths within the delete of the SetRequest.

-These rules apply where origins represent data that doesn't overlap. in some cases (e.g., CLI and OpenConfig) origins may reflect different 'views' on the same data, and thus their interaction is more complex.
+These rules apply where origins represent data that does not overlap.
+In some cases (for example, CLI and OpenConfig) origins may reflect different 'views' on the same data, and thus their interaction is more complex.